 - In the next five years, there will be 740,000 job openings in Washington state, and 70 percent of all jobs in Washington will require a college education by 2020.
 A barrier to college completion is lack of funds for college.

 Our intent is that these resources grow with time and with your suggestions and as innovative practices evolve.
-For suggestions, complete a short survey here.
+We are interested in gathering information from personnel who have accessed or received materials for general feedback, and to determine how they received material, used materials, and if additional support is needed.
+If you accessed PSCCN Financial Aid Toolkit materials this school year, please complete a short survey here.